-- The Tasmanian Project the key focus for exploration activities for the next two years - The Western Australian gold projects.
+- The Tasmanian Project the key focus for exploration activities during 2019 - The Western Australian gold projects.

 Figure 1: Accelerate Resources Project Location

 1. Tasmanian Projects

 The Company's Mount Read Project is located on the Cape Sorell Peninsula, south of Macquarie Harbour and approximately 48 kilometres south of the town of Strahan, in western Tasmania (Figure 2).
 The project comprises four exploration licences with an area of 492 km.
 The tenement details are listed in Table 1: